sapegin/mrm-core/Readme.md

 }
 ```

-## Changelog
+## Change log

-The changelog can be found on the [Releases page](https://github.com/sapegin/mrm/releases).
+The change log can be found on the [Releases page](https://github.com/sapegin/mrm/releases).

 ## Contributing